Marian Dora: Biography

 Marian Dora's first appearance in the film scene dates back to the early 90s, when he started making short films as member of a group of anonymous underground filmmakers.
 Some of these short films were featured on two anthologies, Blue Snuff 1 and Blue Snuff 2 (the latter withdrawn due to its extreme content).
 These anthologies would later be released in the form of various standalone short films.

 Dora then started working as film producer, editor, and second unit director on several films by Ulli Lommel, whom he had met and started a long-time partnership with in 1996, including Zombie Nation (2004), Green River Killer (2005), B.T.K.
 Killer (2005), Killer Pickton (2006), and Absolute Evil (2009).

 Although Dora had already shot his first feature-film, Debris Documentar, in 2003, his debut as director was marked in 2006 by Cannibal, a reconstruction of the case of Armin Meiwes, who killed and ate a willing victim whom he met on the internet.
 The film was originally an assignment from Ulli Lommel, but Dora had to release it by himself after its rejection by Lommel because of its extremely gory nature.
 Cannibal achieved resounding success in the underground film panorama, allowing Dora to start the shooting of his next work in the same year.

-Melancholie der Engel, Dora’s third film, premiered on 1 May 2009 at Weekend of Fear festival in Berlin and won the “Best Arthouse Feature Film” prize at New York International Independent Film and Video Festival.
-According to Dora, the shooting of the film was a nightmarish experience full of madness, violence, and drug abuse by actor Zenza Raggi.
-Melancholie der Engel generated a lot of controversy because of many scenes involving rape, coprophilia, zoophilia, and real animal cruelty (though the murder of a cat was proved to be fake).
-The controversy surrounding Melancholie der Engel resulted in several death threats to Dora and the end of his partnership with Frank.
+Melancholie der Engel, Dora's third film, premiered on 1 May 2009 at Weekend of Fear festival in Berlin and won the “Best Arthouse Feature Film” prize at New York International Independent Film and Video Festival.
+Melancholie der Engel generated a lot of controversy because of many scenes involving rape, coprophilia, zoophilia, and real animal cruelty (although the murder of a cat was proven to be fake).
+The controversy surrounding Melancholie der Engel resulted in several death threats to Dora and the end of his partnership with Carsten Frank, whom starred in, produced and co-wrote the film.

-Reise nach Agatis, Dora’s fourth work, was released in 2010.
+Reise nach Agatis, Dora's fourth work, was released in 2010.
 A DVD version of the film featured Debris documentar as bonus disc, marking its first release nine years after the shooting.
 In 2012 Dora was confirmed to be the director of Mors in Tabula, one of twelve segments developed for the anthology The Profane Exhibit.

 In 2014 Dora released his fifth film, Carcinoma, under the name of Art Doran.
 The film won an award at the 2015 Sadique-Master Festival, held in Paris.
-In 2017 Dora appeared in a documentary called Revisiting Melancholie der Engel, walking Swedish filmmaker Magnus Blomdahl through the film’s locations and talking about the making of the film.
+In 2017 Dora appeared in a documentary called Revisiting Melancholie der Engel, walking Swedish filmmaker Magnus Blomdahl through the film's locations and talking about the making of the film.